Leyland Olympian: Ireland

-Dublin Bus purchased a total of 175 Alexander-bodied Leyland Olympians from 1990 until the end of Leyland production in 1993, these being the first double-deckers to be built at Alexander's Belfast plant since 1975.
-The Leyland Olympians were classed as the 'RH' type in the fleet.
+Dublin Bus purchased a total of 175 Alexander (Belfast)-bodied Leyland Olympians from 1990 until the end of Leyland production in 1993, these being the first double-deckers to be built at Walter Alexander's Belfast plant since 1975.
+The Leyland Olympians were classed as the 'RH' type in Dublin Bus fleet.
+Dublin Bus started to phase out Leyland Olympians beginning in December 2003 and completed in December 2006, they were not repainted into yellow/blue livery.

 North America

 In 1984, an Eastern Coach Works bodied left hand drive Olympian was sent to the United States as a demonstrator.
 It was used as a shuttle bus at Expo 86 in Vancouver, British Columbia, Canada.
 It then entered service on Gray Line tours in Victoria.
 It was later sold to Brampton Transit.

 Grosvenor Coach Lines (Gray Line) of San Francisco received 10 Eastern Coach Works bodied three-axle Leyland Olympians in 1986 for sightseeing purposes.
 Seven were later transferred to New York City and the other three to Seattle.
 After a period in store, the three Seattle units were repowered with Detroit Diesel engines in Los Angeles and returned to Gray Line duties in San Francisco in 2015.